devnajam/natours-clone/README.md

 # natours-clone

-This is a website from a course
+This is a REST API